 McDermitt is a tiny town located in the state of Oregon.
 With a population of 0 people and just one neighborhood, McDermitt is the 227th largest community in Oregon.

-Because occupations involving physical labor dominate the local economy, McDermitt is generally considered to be a blue-collar town.
-0.00% of the McDermitt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+McDermitt is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McDermitt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in McDermitt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-McDermitt’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, McDermitt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, McDermitt doesn't have a public transportation system that people use for their commute.